uutzinger/FoldingDisplay/Readme.md

 ## Example Single Displays
 ### MiniView
 The least expensive UBS-C/HDMI display is an iPad3/4 based kit.
-They are available for $40 inclusive the driver board.
+They are available for $40 including the driver board.

 Based on:
 - LG LP097QX1-SPA1 kit https://www.aliexpress.us/item/3256806916444381.html